This easy lemon mousse recipe is my favorite, and after you taste the mousse you will know why.

 I love Ina Gartin, and she doesn't disappoint with this mousse.
 So refreshing and luscious (I could eat the whole thing).

 Go to the supermarket and grab some fresh lemons and let's get making this beauty.
+I have more than this easy lemon mousse recipe, please check out the recipes below.

-EASY LEMON MOUSSE PIE RECIPE
+LEMON MOUSSE PIE

 homemade pie crust, recipe below